Title: A Season of Thrills and Terrors

 “Alright everyone,” Rodney got everyone’s attention.
 “The drama is over.
 Let’s get back to work.
 Teyla, do your people have anything that they might need or want from us that we could supply?”

 The Athosian looked faintly disturbed for a moment and John hid a sigh.
 Teyla and Weir had initially gotten along very well.
-At least until the good doctor had cracked under the pressure of life in a war zone.
+At least until the good doctor had cracked under the pressure of living in a war zone.
 His teammate had pulled back slightly, watching to see if the woman she had befriended would be able to pull herself together.
 When Weir had kept pushing the edges, Teyla had pulled back even more.
 This event would be the end of the tentative friendship.
 John just hoped that the other friendships that the Athosian had formed throughout the expedition were firmer.

 “I have a list,” Teyla nodded at her tablet.
 “Most of it is for things like the seeds that Dr. Parrish has described us.
 We would also like to talk to people about the ways your people farm.
 Medical care is a given, as Dr. Beckett has been very good to us.”